wasabipesto/calibration-site/README.md

-# untitled manifold calibration project
+# Calibration Stats

+A site to collect and display calibration stats for prediction markets.

 TODO: